patibindu/Project4-Group3/README.md

 Machine Learning Model:

 ### Conclusion:
-Through the data analysis presented, there are relationships between variables and diabetes.
-Age, gender and location can be correlated with diagnosed diabetes.
-The data analyzed can build a further understanding into diabetes prevalence and predicting diabetes in individuals using demographic and risk factor variables.
+The data analyzed can build a further understanding into diabetes prevalence and predicting diabetes in individuals using demographic and health variables.
+Based on the data vizualization and machine learning, there is a positive correlation between HbA1c and blood glucose levels and the risk of diabetes.
+The Kaggle dataset used was imbalanced.
+After performing balanced accuracy score using SMOTE for all classification machine learning models, the random forest classifier demonstrated the highest level of accuracy.

 ### Links:
 [Presentation](https://docs.google.com/presentation/d/1Fwp0ApqPC1A-W60X4_651ZGxSt-mDuQlyu1uq_cue68/edit?usp=sharing)